Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ## Troubleshooting
 - If the error `[rosrun] Found the following, but they're either not files, or not executable: server_endpoint.py` appears, the Python script may need to be marked as executable via `chmod +x Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/scripts/server_endpoint.py`.

-- `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated version.
+- `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated package version.
 Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade.

 - If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the Host Name in the RosConnect in Unity, and that the `src/niryo_moveit/config/params.yaml` values are set correctly.